yuverris/der/README.md

 - [ ] Implement safety checks ???
 - [ ] Optimizations

-# Language design
+# Reminder
-NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS NO IMPLICIT BS
+NO FOKING IMPLICIT CONVERSIONS, NO FOKING IMPLICIT CONVERSIONS, NO FOKING IMPLICIT CONVERSIONS, NO FOKING IMPLICIT CONVERSIONS, NO FOKING IMPLICIT CONVERSIONS, NO FOKING IMPLICIT CONVERSIONS, NO FOKING IMPLICIT CONVERSIONS, NO FOKING IMPLICIT CONVERSIONS, NO FOKING IMPLICIT CONVERSIONS,